Azure/trusted-internet-connection/README-repo.md

 ### Azure Front Door

-Azure Front Door is another method for securing applications from the internet.
-Front Door supports Web Application Firewall (WAF) policies and will send WAF and traffic logs to Log Analytics workspace.
-Front Door also provides global load balancing.
-It is similar to an Application Gateway, where the App Gateway is regional.
+Azure Front Door is a global load balancer and supports Web Application Firewall (WAF) policies.
+The WAF secures the internet facing application.
+Front Door will send WAF and traffic logs to Log Analytics workspace.
 The solution provided in this directory will deploy the resources expecting an Azure Front Door to send logs to the Log Analytics workspace.

+### Azure Application Gateway

+Azure Application Gateway is a regional load balancer and supports Web Application Firewall (WAF) policies.
+The WAF secures the internet facing application.
+App Gateway will send WAF and traffic logs to Log Analytics workspace.

 ### Post Deployment Tasks